danielecr/hot-fixture-tool/README.md

 ## Usage

+- create a folder on your service repo: `mkdir hfit-data; cd hfit-data`
 - keep your hot-export-package.yaml definition in files stored in the repo.
 - run hfit to download data based on hot-export-package.yaml definition, into a target folder
 - for each folder: